JETS Dividend: Yield, Schedule, and What to Expect

 Short answer

-JETS's approximate ~0.8% yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks U.S. Global Jets Index and passes through the dividends of its holdings, typically quarterly, minus a 0.60% expense ratio.
+JETS's approximate ~0.8% yield (as of mid-2026) makes it a growth-first, low-yield fund, about $80 a year on a $10,000 position before tax.
+It tracks U.S. Global Jets Index and passes through the income its holdings generate, usually quarterly, net of the 0.60% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; JETS is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with U.S. Global Investors.

 How does the JETS dividend work?

-JETS holds the companies in U.S. Global Jets Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.60% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+JETS holds what is in U.S. Global Jets Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.60% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 JETS tracks the U.S. Global Jets Index, holding airlines, aircraft manufacturers, airports, and travel-services companies at a 0.60% expense ratio.
 The four largest US carriers dominate the portfolio, with smaller airlines and aviation-related names filling out the rest.
 It is effectively the only single-ticker way to invest in the airline industry.